Australian legislation regulates the export of controlled goods and technologies under two Acts:

 Publication: A person does not need approval to publish dual‐use DSGL technology.
 However, the Minister for Defence may issue a notice prohibiting a person from publishing dual‐use technology, if the publication would prejudice Australia's security, or international obligations.

-Please note, that permits are issued for named individuals and that the named individuals are thus personally liable for compliance with permit conditions and any other requirements of the Act.
+Please note: Permits are issued for named individuals and that the named individuals are thus personally liable for compliance with permit conditions and any other requirements of the Act.
 Penalties for non-compliance include imprisonment and fines.

 Below is a summary of the permit requirements under the DTCA.